ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## CBOR Tags {#iana-cbor-tags}

-This specification registers the following entry to the "CBOR Tags" registry:
+IANA is asked to register the following entry in the "CBOR Tags" registry.

 * Tag : TBD_TAG